Lebanese losing faith as politicians fumble over economy

 Those officials don’t even know how much bread costs, he scoffed.
 “They basically don’t know anything about us.”
 The 33-year-old hair stylist — his hair spiked stylishly in front — sat idle in his salon in central Beirut with the TV tuned to Quranic recitals.

-Badran said things have gotten worse the past four years.
+Badran said things have gotten worse the past few years.
 Taxes, utility bills and prices have increased, while his income hasn’t changed.
 Once, he kept about three quarters of his earnings; now he pockets only about a quarter, he said.

 “Things have been turned upside down,” Badran said.